HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_content_delivery/webdav/administer_webdav/mash_webdav_store.md

 To allow non-administrator users to update or modify existing files do the following steps.

-1. Open a command prompt and change to the wp_profile_root/ConfigEngine directory.
+1. Open a command prompt and change to the [wp\_profile\_root](../reference/wpsdirstr.md#wp_profile_root)/ConfigEngine directory.
 2. Run the following ConfigEngine task.
-    -   AIX® and Linux:
+    -   AIX® HP-UX Linux™ Solarisz/OS®:
+    -   IBM® i: ConfigEngine.sh export-nodes -DWasPassword=wpsadmin -DPortalAdminPwd=wpsadmin -Dquery="/filestore/fs-type1/themes" -Dwp.content.repository.output.dir="c:\\temp\\jcr"
-    -   Windows™: `ConfigEngine.bat export-nodes -DWasPassword=wpsadmin -DPortalAdminPwd=wpsadmin -Dquery="/filestore/fs-type1/themes" -Dwp.content.repository.output.dir="c:\\temp\\jcr"`
+    -   Windows™: ConfigEngine.bat export-nodes -DWasPassword=wpsadmin -DPortalAdminPwd=wpsadmin -Dquery="/filestore/fs-type1/themes" -Dwp.content.repository.output.dir="c:\\temp\\jcr"
 3. Edit the file that was exported in the c:\\temp\\jcr directory.
 Add the manager role to a user or group by adding the following code:

     -   Code to add the manager role to a user: